laurielim/kreolingo/README.md

 ## Contributing

-If you're interested in contributing, feel free to [create an issue](https://github.com/laurielim/kreolingo/issues/new) or reach out to me via Message me via [LinkedIn](https://www.linkedin.com/in/laurie-limsam/).
+If you're interested in contributing, feel free to [create an issue](https://github.com/laurielim/kreolingo/issues/new) or reach out to me via [LinkedIn](https://www.linkedin.com/in/laurie-limsam/).